zfarrell13/SolanaTokenGen/README.md

 If you want to create a Raydium Pool to get listed on sites like Dexscreener, here is some important information:
 - **Token-2022 Program** SolanaTokenGen creates tokens with the Token-2022 Token Program, with freeze-authority disabled by default.
-- **Standard AMM** This means when you create a pool, you have to click t he Standard AMM Pool Type, otherwise your token will not get listed on sites like Dexscreener.
+- **Standard AMM** This means when you create a pool, you have to click the Standard AMM Pool Type, otherwise your token will not get listed on sites like Dexscreener.

 ## 📝 TODO